msolorio/allocation-service/README.md

 **Trade-offs** - Each pattern adds indirection and congintive load for those unfamiliar.
 Use of each would be considered independently and wouldn't be necessary in a simple application.
 You could, for example, still use dependency inversion with only a repository and a service layer.

+### Todo
+- Add consistency boundary with optimistic concurrency
+ - invariant: a batch's available quantity must be greater than or equal to zero

 ### Setup
 Install docker and then run